Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 * `modifier`: Modifies the layout and appearance of the video player and reel player.
 * `url`: The URL of the video to be played in the video player.
+* `videoId`: The YouTube video ID or URL to be played in the YouTube player.
 * `urls`: An array of URLs for the reel player, allowing playback of multiple reels.
 * `playerConfig`: You can configure various aspects of the video player appearance and behavior using the PlayerConfig data class.